CraigChat/craig.chat/docs/faq/drive/README.md

   '@type': FAQPage
   mainEntity:
     - '@type': Question
-      name: How can I link my Google Drive or Microsoft OneDrive to Craig?
+      name: How can I link my Google Drive, Microsoft OneDrive, or Dropbox to Craig?
       acceptedAnswer:
         '@type': Answer
         text: You can link your Google Drive or Microsoft OneDrive by becoming a <a href="https://craig.chat/patreon">patron</a> and connecting your account from the <a href="https://craig.chat/dashboard">dashboard</a>.